6 Ways to Increase Her Orgasmic Power

 What do to when the orgasm goes away

-Whatever the cause, here are 6 interventions to begin that may also help increase orgasmic power in healthy women.
+Whatever the cause, here are six interventions to begin with that may also help increase orgasmic power in healthy women.

 1) Edging – Slow arousal, about 45 minutes before any expectation of orgasm, gets her body ready.
 Teasing, stimulating, tantalizing and stroking causes her vulvar and vaginal tissue, and even her clitoris, to swell in anticipation.

-3) Multiple stimuli – For example, her lover might stimulate her g-spot at the same time as giving her oral sex.
+3) Multiple stimuli – For example, her lover might stimulate her g-spot while giving her oral sex.
 Or perhaps anal touch and intercourse and/or breast touching.
 Maybe, sexually explicit talk from her partner and clitoral stimulation by herself.

-4) Mindfulness – It’s important that she learn to become present in the moment and turn off distractions and doubt about reaching climax.
-Sometimes I prescribe a timed exercise for her to focus just on her senses– 30 minutes of pleasuring to reduce her anxiety and allow for the body’s natural progression in the sexual excitement cycle (I recommend doing this exercise a couple of times a week)
+5) Mindfulness – It’s important that she learn to become present in the moment and turn off distractions and doubt about reaching climax.
+Sometimes I prescribe a timed exercise for her to focus just on her senses: 30 minutes of pleasuring to reduce her anxiety and allow for the body’s natural progression in the sexual excitement cycle (I recommend doing this exercise a couple of times a week).

 6) Kegel squeeze – While strong Kegel muscles do not directly result in stronger orgasms, holding a Kegel squeeze is a good way to draw the mind’s attention to what she is feeling in her vulva.

 If I suspect there may be underlying medical issues, I’ll refer her to her gynecologist for tests and to explore medical interventions, like hormone therapy, Viagra-type medications, or laser or radio frequency rejuvenation to help restore tissue integrity.